RPGroup-PBoC/RegSeq/protocol/1_sequence_design.md

 A known limitation of the RegSeq experiment is that the mutational window is limited to 160 bp.
 As such, it is important to correctly target the mutation window to the location around the most active TSS, hence why it is important to choose those TSS that have experimental evidence.
 Again, active transcription can be determined from [RACE experiments](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0007526).
 If the intergenic region is small enough, the 160bp mutational window may cover the entire area of interest.
 If none of these options were available (in other words, no experimental evidence exists at all), use computationally predicted start sites.

 ## Computational Mutations of Regulatory Binding Sites
+After regulatory regions to be studied have been selected, it is time to generate mutational libraries for each.

+Explain primer pairs by Kosuri
+Explain Python notebooks

 ## Validation of Mutated Regulatory Binding Sites